Emroess/STEVE/docs/next-steps.md

 - Can we push control rates beyond current capabilities?
 - What are the implications for stability and passivity?

 This represents an exciting area for experimentation and could significantly enhance STEVE's performance characteristics.
-We welcome collaboration from engineers interested in motor control and real-time embedded systems!
+We welcome collaboration from engineers interested in motor control and real-time embedded systems.

 ### 2. Touchscreen Interface for Preset Selection